 PEG400 co-surfactant 157.97

-Oleic acid as the oil phase has the highest solubility in dissolving astaxanthin, this is because oleic acid has a partition coefficient value more than 6.5 so that oleic acid is easilybind to lipophilic groups of other compounds.
-In addition, tween 20 has a higher solubility than tween 80 because tween 20 has an HLB value 16.7 which tends to be hydrophilic and nonionic, making tween 20 have a good ability to dissolve astaxanthin.
-As for the co-surfactant, propyleneglycolhas a higher solubility than PEG 400, this indicates that propyleneglycol has the same polarity as astaxanthin.
+Oleic acid as the oil phase has the highest solubility in dissolving astaxanthin, this is because oleic acid has a partition coefficient value more than 6.5 so that oleic acid caneasilybind to lipophilic groups of other compounds.
+In addition, tween 20 has a higher solubility than tween 80 because tween 20 has an HLB value 16.7 which means it is more hydrophilic, which enablestween 20 to dissolve Astaxanthin.
+As for the co-surfactant, propyleneglycol, ithas higher solubility than PEG 400, this indicates that propyleneglycol has more similar polarity as Astaxanthin.

 The optimization of astaxanthin SNEDDS

-Table 3 showed that the results of the optimization of the SNEDDS base with the ratio of oil, surfactant, and co-surfactant, this base optimization is carried out by varying the use of surfactants such as tween 20 and tween 80 and the ratio of mix surfactant to produce a SNEDDS base with a clear physical appearance.
-The results obtained that formulas B, C and D produce a clear physical appearance of SNEDDS.
+Table 3 showed that the results of the optimization of the SNEDDS with the ratio of oil, surfactant, and co-surfactant.This optimization is carried out by varying the use of surfactants such as tween 20 and tween 80 and the ratio of mix surfactant to produce a SNEDDS base with a clear physical appearance.
+The results showedthat formulations B, C and D produce a clear physical appearance of SNEDDS.

 Table 3: The optimization of SNEDDS base